British Tunnelling Society

 The British Tunnelling Society (BTS) is a professional association established in London, UK, in 1971 by tunnelling professionals, led by Sir Harold Harding.
 The BTS is a learned society of the Institution of Civil Engineers, its mission being to provide a forum for meetings and discussion on tunnel-related matters.

 The BTS took part in the founding of the International Tunneling and Underground Space Association (ITA-AITES) in 1974 and represents the UK on its General Assembly.
 In 2016, the BTS had 800 members making it one of the largest.
-The current chairman of the BTS, Kate Cooksey, assumed the position in May 2020.
-She is also the first female chairman of the Society.
+The current chairman of the BTS, Rod Young, assumed the position in May 2022.

 Activities

 The BTS provides a forum for meetings and discussion on tunnel-related matters, the BTS also publishes industry guidelines and codes of practice; conducts training courses to advance the education of tunnelling professionals; promotes the recruitment of young people to the industry; acknowledges excellence in tunnelling; sponsors and supports industry conferences; and advises Government and the general public on the art and science of tunnelling.
 Additionally, the BTS supports the MSc in Tunnelling and Underground Space at The University of Warwick, by advising on the course structure and facilitating lecturers from industry for many modules.

 The BTS organises monthly meeting and the BTS Conference & Exhibition and Harding Memorial Lecture every second year.
 Named after Sir Harding – the founder of the society.

+The official magazine of the BTS is 'Tunnels & Tunnelling International' which is currently published monthly by Progressive Media International.
+The current editor is Patrick Reynolds.